Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

+From here, we see that indeed all elements of $\Delta_{odd}$ have even coordinates, and therefore, the same holds for all elements of the generated sub-lattice $\mathcal{L}$.
+This implies that ``Layout 1'' is indeed valid. \end{proof}

-Throughout our research we focused on CSS codes that are two-dimensional and have an equal number of $X$- and $Z$-stabilisers.
-For these we only encountered the three layouts from \Cref{fig:Layouts}.
-In \Cref{tab:directions_and_layouts} we list all the direction sequences between length $4$ and $7$ that can define such CSS codes when wrapped around a torus, which we discuss next in \Cref{sec:parallelograms}.
+Throughout our research we focused on balanced CSS codes that are two-dimensional.
+For these, we only encountered the three layouts from \Cref{fig:Layouts}.
+In \Cref{tab:directions_and_layouts} we list all the direction sequences between length $4$ and $7$ that satisfy the conditions of \Cref{thm:Thm1} with at least one of these three layouts.
 We also included in \Cref{tab:directions_and_layouts} whether the circuit uses square- or hexagonal-grid connectivity.
 These direction sequences were found via an exhaustive search, where we assumed that the first direction is always $\vec{n}$, and the first direction after that which is different from it is $\vec{e}$.
-If one increases the length of the direction sequence further, one will find more CSS codes with even better encoding rates.
-However, as we increase the length we have a price to pay: the depth of the syndrome extraction circuit is increased, and hence it will become more noisy and potentially introduce more so-called bad hook errors \cite{TopologicalQuantumMemory,PhysRevA.90.062320,hook-errors-review,TangledSchedules,geher_error-corrected_2023}.
+We did not include direction sequences of length $8$ in \Cref{tab:directions_and_layouts}, but we emphasise that the $N^2E^4N^2$ case was benchmarked in \Cref{sec:simulations} and \Cref{sec:app-additional_results}.
+If one increases the length of the direction sequence further, one will find further valid direction sequences.
+However, as we increase the length we have a price to pay: the depth of the syndrome extraction circuit is increased, and hence it will become more noisy and potentially introduce more so-called bad hook errors \cite{TopologicalQuantumMemory,PhysRevA.90.062320,TangledSchedules,geher_error-corrected_2023}.
+Furthermore, the circuits grow larger and thus obtaining numerical results with Tesseract becomes infeasible.
+As such, we decided to restrict our code search and simulations for directional codes that have stabilisers of weight at most $8$.